Wow. The San Juan Mountains in Colorado

 arrival/departure airport, both for the airfare price and car

-the balance is due halfway between the deposit date and the
+and the balance is due halfway between the deposit date and the

-safari date unless you are booking within 3 months, then
+safari date unless you are booking within 3 months, then full

 Link

-I've spent my 38-year wildlife photography
+I've spent my 40-year wildlife

-years shooting out of Utah, the past 15 years out of
+24 years shooting out of Utah, the past 16 years out of

-the best locations, at the best times, during peak wildlife
+best times, during peak wildlife activity periods.
+What a

-activity periods.
-What a rush it has been. |
+rush it has been.

 literally are shooting all day and have to force ourselves